 Weekends are a great time to enjoy a self-guided Tour of the Gardens and Groves.
 Reconnect with nature and yourself on a Mindfulness Walk through the grounds—the perfect antidote to our tech-filled lives.
 Being in nature encourages mindfulness and brings us into the present more easily than other activities.
 It helps us quiet the constant chatter and distraction of our stress-filled, over-scheduled lives.

 “Come forth into the light of things.
 Let nature be your teacher.” –William Wordsworth

 RainScaping Park and RainScaping Education Stations

-Completed in the fall of 2015, the latest of numerous Highland Beach environmental projects is the installation of the Highland Beach RainScaping Park.
+Installed in the fall of 2015—with adjustments made in 2016—the latest of numerous Highland Beach environmental projects is the installation of the Highland Beach RainScaping Park.
+View the web album—Fall 2015 and Spring 2016, Installation of the RainScaping Park.
 (Project design and installation management provided by the CEC.)

 View the RainScaping Education Station at Quiet Waters Park page, and the web album—Fall 2011, Installation of the RainScaping Education Station and Rain Garden.
 (Project design and installation management provided by the CEC.)
 Since the installation in 2011, environmental groups have followed our lead by using the RainScaping Education Station plans and signage for their projects to help educate homeowners and communities about “Beautiful Solutions to Water Pollution!“